 - Output image Save to File.

-- Click on Run. (it will take a little bit time).
-After completing a new output layer will be added in the layer.
+- Click on Run. (it will take a little bit of time).
+After completion, a new output layer will be added to the layer.

 - Close it.